fernskers/CCNA/notes.md

   The amount of burst traffic allowed is configurable.
 In both cases, classificiation can be used to allow for different rates for different kinds of traffic.

+The principles of the CIA Triad form the foundation of security:
+Confidentiality
+  Only authorized users should be able to access data.
+  Some information/data is public and can be access by anyone, some is secret and should only be accessed by specific people.

+Integrity
+  Data should not be tampered with by unauthorized users.
+  Data should be correct and authentic.

+Availability
+  The network/systems should be operational and accessible to authorized users.

+A vulnerability is any potential weakness that can compromise the CIA of a system/info.
+  A potential weakness isn't a problem on its own.

+An exploit is something that can potentially be used to exploit the vulnerability.
+  Something that can potentially be used an exploit isn't a problem on it's own.

+A threat is the potential of a vulnerability to be exploited.
+  A hacker exploiting a vulnerability in your system is a threat.

+A mitigation technique is something that cna protect against threats.
+  Should be implemented everywhere a vulnerability can be exploited: client devices, servers, switches, routers, firewalls, etc.

+DoS attacks threaten the availability of a system.
+One common DoS attack is the TCP SYN flood.
+  TCP three-way handshake: SYN | SYN-ACK | ACK
+  The attacker sends countless TCP SYN messages to the target.
+  The target sends a SYN-ACK message in response to each SYN it receives.
+  The attacker never replies with the final ACK of the TCP three-way handshake.
+  The incomplete connections fill up the target's TCP connection table.
+  The attacker continues sending SYN messages.
+  The target is no longer able to make legitimate TCP connections.

+DDoS attack, the attacker infects many target computers with malware and uses them all to inititate a denial-of-service attack, for example a TCP SYN flood attack.
+This group of infected computers is called a botnet.

+To spoof an address is to use a fake source address (IP or MAC address).
+Numerous attacks involve spoofing, it's not a single kind of attack.
+An example is a DHCP exhaustion attack.
+An attacker uses spoofed MAC addresses to flood DHCP Discover messages.
+The target server's DHCP pool becomes full, resulting in a denial-of-service to other devices.

+In a reflection attack, the attacker sends traffic to a reflector, and spoofs the source address of it spackets using the target's IP address.
+The reflector (ie. A DNS Server) sends the reply to the target's IP address.
+If the amount of traffic sent to the target is large enough, this can result in a denial-of-service.
+A reflection attack becomes an amplification attack when the amount of traffic sent by the attacker is small, but it triggers a large amount of traffic to be sent from the reflector to the target.

+In a man-in-the-middle attack, the attacker places himself between the source and destination to eavesdrop on communications, or to modify traffic before it reaches the destination.
+A common example is ARP spoofing, also known as ARP poisoning.
+A host sends an ARP request, asking for the MAC address of another device.
+The target of the request sends an ARP reply, information the requester of its MAC address.
+The attacker waits ands sends another ARP reply after the legitimate replier.
+If the attacker's ARP reply arrives last, it will overwrite the legitimate ARP entry in PC1's ARP table.
+In PC1's ARP table, the entry for 10.0.0.1 will have the attacker's MAC address.
+When PC1 tries to send traffic to SRC1, it iwll be forwarded to the attacker instead.
+The attacker can ispect the messages, and then forward them on to SRV1.
+The attacker can also modify the message sbefore forwarding them to SRV1.
+This compromises the Confidentiality and Integrity of communiactions between PC1 and SRV1.

+Reconnaissance attacks aren't attacks themselves, but they are used to gather information about a target which can be used for a future attack.
+This is often publicly available information. ie. nslookup to learn an ip address of a site

+Malware (malicious software) refers to a variety of harmful programs that can infect a computer.
+Viruses infect other software (a 'host program').
+The virus spreads as the software is shared by users.
+Typically they corrupt or modify file on the target computer.
+Worms do not require a host program.
+They are standalone malware and they are able to spread on their own, without user interaction.
+The spread of worms can congest the network, but the
+'payload' of a worm can cause additional harm to target devices.
+Trojan Horses are harmful software that is disguised as legitimate software.
+They are spread through user interaction such as opening email attachments, or downloading a file from the Internet.

+Social engineering attacks target the most vulnerable part of any system - people!
+They involve psychological manipulation to make the target reveal confidential information or perform some action.
+Phishing typically involves fradulent emails that appear to come from a legitimate business (Amaon, bank, credit card company, etc.) and contain links to a fraudulent website that seems legitimate. spear phishing is a more targeted form of phishing, ie. aimed at employees of a certain company. whaling is phishing targeted at high-profile individuals, ie. a company president.
+Vishing (voice phishing) is phishing performed over the phone.
+Smishing (SMS phishing) is phishing using SMS text messages.
+Watering hole attacks compromise sites that the target victim frequently vists.
+If a malicious link is placed on a website the target trusts, theymight not hesitate to click it.
+Tailgating attacks involve entering restricted, secured areas by simply walking in behind an authorized person as they enter.

+Attakers can learn a user's passwords via multiple methods:
+  Guessing
+  Dictionary attack: A program runs through a 'dictionary' or list of common words/passwords to find the target's password Brute force attack: A program tries every possible combination of letters, numbers, and special characters to find the target's password.

+Multi-factor authentication involves providing more than just a username/password to prove your identity.
+Providing two of the following:
+  Something you know
+  Something you have
+  Something you are
+Digital certificates are another form of authentication used to prove the identity of the holder of the certificate.
+They are used for websites to verify that the website being accessed is legitmate.
+Entities that want a certificate to prove their identity send a CSR (Certificate Signing Request) to a CA (Certificate Authority), which will generate and sign the certificate.

+AAA stands for Authentication, Authorization, and Accounting.
+It is a framework for controlling and monitor users of a computer system (ie. a network) Authentication is the process of verifying a user's identity.
+Authorization is the process of granting the user the appropriate access and permissions.
+Accounting is the process of recording the user's activities on the system.
+Enterprises typically use a AAA server to provide AAA services.
+AAA servers usually support the following two AAA protocols:
+  RADIUS: an open standard protocol.
+Uses UDP ports 1812 and 1813.
+  TACACS+: A Cisco propriety protocol.
+Uses TCP port 49.

+User awareness programs are designed to make employees aware of potential security threats and risks.
+User training programs are more formal than user awareness programs.
+Physical access control protects equipment and data from potential attackers by only allowing authorized users into protocted areas such as network closets or data cneter floors.